MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md

 The Connected Storage API is provided in the separate [Xbox Live Platform Extensions SDK](https://developer.xboxlive.com/en-us/live/development/Pages/Downloads.aspx).
 Documentation is included in the Xbox Live SDK docs.

-The overall flow is the same as on Xbox One, with the addition of the **ContainersChangedSinceLastSync** property in the UWP version.
+The overall flow is the same as on Xbox One (or later) consoles, with the addition of the **ContainersChangedSinceLastSync** property in the UWP version.
 This property should be checked when your title handles a resume event, after calling **GetForUserAsync()** again, to see what containers changed in the cloud while your title was suspended.

 If you have data loaded in memory from one of the containers that changed, you probably want to read in the data again to see what changed and handle the changes accordingly.